-2.13.2 Construction zones
+2.13.2 Construction hubs

-Due to the linear nature of the infrastructure, the Project will be segmented into eight or more construction zones (refer to Figure 2-6 and Figure 2-7).
+Due to the linear nature of the infrastructure, the Project will be segmented into nine construction hubs (refer to Figure 2-6).

-It is envisaged that transmission line construction will be undertaken using up to four work fronts, moving from one construction zone to another upon completion of the required works.
-Figure 2-8 gives an overview of the movement of each work front.
+It is envisaged that transmission line construction will be undertaken using up to two work fronts, moving from one construction zone to another upon completion of the required works.
 Each work front will consist of several small teams, each focusing on a specific activity - clearing and access, foundations, steelwork, stringing or rehabilitation.
 For example, once the clearing and access teams of a particular work front have completed a construction zone, they will move onto the next construction zone, while other teams, such as foundation teams continue their activities.
-This accounts for the overlap of activities occurring within individual construction zones.
+This accounts for the overlap of activities occurring within individual construction hubs.
 Depending on the activity one team could be up to 30 to 70 km in front of the following team.
 Each team may comprise several crews working across one or more transmission tower sites.